 Speaking of the shark, it is brought to life via laughable miniatures and a full-size mock-up of its head, which is utilized for close-ups when unlucky victims swim directly into the toothy maw while screaming.
 For a film shot in 1996, I was astounded at how low-tech these effects were, but I guess the Bollywood film industry was (and in some ways, still is) playing catch-up with modern special effects techniques.

 But as amazing as this may all sound to you, I assure you that it is truly a trial to reach the climax and enjoy AATANK’s best moments.
-I struggled to finish the film, mainly because the it kept assaulting my senses with Hindi song and dance!
+I struggled to finish the film, mainly because it kept assaulting my senses with Hindi song and dance!
 (GAH!
 Culture shock!)
 In all, there are five musical numbers in AATANK, ranging from three minutes, to a whopping eight friggin’ minutes!
 Every time I began to become involved in the proceedings, a song would kick in take me out of the film.

 In the end, I was disappointed with AATANK: It just wasn’t the Hindi exploitation fiesta I was hoping for.
 Instead it’s a highly convoluted mish-mash of film genres with distracting musical numbers, and far too little shark action.
 While I’m glad I expanded my cinematic horizons by watching this oddity, I didn’t enjoy it enough to give it a recommendation.

 It is with a heavy heart, that I bestow the legendary “Bollywood JAWS,” a rating of:

 Still curious about the film?
 Well, then by all means, sate your curiosity by watching it below!